jerome-jutteau/osc-sdk-js/examples/web-volumes/README.md

 # Development

-If you want to use this example as a starting point, don't forget to change `outscale-api` reference path in `package.json` to `github:jerome-jutteau/osc-sdk-js`.
+If you want to use this example as a starting point, don't forget to change `outscale-api` reference path in `package.json` from `file:../..` to `github:jerome-jutteau/osc-sdk-js`.